Margaret Leischner: England

 In 1938, Leischner emigrated to England, where she soon called herself Margaret Leischner, and settled in the Manchester area, the center of the UK's textile industry.
 She worked for Team Valley Weaving Industries in Gateshead.
-After the outbreak of World War II, she was initially spared internment, but was later interned on the Isle of Man at Rushen Camp and Port Erin, from April 1940 to August 1942.
+After the outbreak of World War II, she was initially spared internment, but was later interned at Rushen Camp and Port Erin on the Isle of Man, from April 1940 to August 1942.

 After her release, she continued to work for the British textile industry.
 She was also helped by contacts with influential people, such as Herbert Read.
 She maintained intensive contacts with the emigrated Bauhäusler Lucia Moholy as well as Heinz Loew and is known to have later been in communication with Walter Gropius and Joost Schmidt by letter.

 Her work was included in the influential 1946 Britain Can Make It exhibition at the Victoria and Albert Museum in London, organized by the Council of Industrial Design.

 Leischner designed new yarns and fabrics for a number of companies, which included testing and experimenting with new materials.
 In 1948, three years after the war ended, she was appointed professor at the Royal College of Art in London, where she taught the weaving class, and held the position of head of the weaving department until 1963.
 During this time she developed aircraft interiors for BOAC, as well as upholstery for furniture and car seats.
 In 1955, Leischner was active in India as a consultant, primarily supporting the establishment of hand weaving mills in Kashmir.
 In 1959, she designed a series of floor coverings made of sisal fibers under the Tintawn Carpets brand for the company Irish Ropes, who included Leischner's name and photograph in their adverts, brochures, and leaflets.

 Leischner was admitted as a member of the Society of Industrial Artists in 1952, and was a founding member of the Textile Group.
 In 1963, she ended her teaching career in London, becoming an honorary Fellow of the Royal College of Art, and continued as a member of the Textile Council's design scholarship committee.

 Her student Eileen Ellis succeeded her at Irish Ropes/Tintawn Carpets in 1967, as Leischner was ill with cancer.
 The Royal Society of Arts honored her by inducting her as a Royal Designer for Industry (RDI) in 1969.
 Margaret Leischner died on May 18, 1970, in Maplehurst, West Sussex.